lazybark/go-tls-server/README.md

 }

 ```
 And use ending struct in your client app.
-For example: to wait and process one single response from server, you can create such method:
+For example: to wait and process one single response from **Server**, you can create such method:
 ```
 package client